phenidone/hall-relay/README.md

 # hall-relay

-This is a PCB design for a hall-effect based, normally-closed, relay.
+This is a PCB design for a hall-effect sensor with normally-closed, high-current open-drain output.

 The intended purpose is to directly control a low-voltage DC load, e.g. cupboard lighting or it can be integrated with an alarm or building-management system as a door/window sensor.